 There’s a good variety of restaurants along the shoreline and inland road which all, unsurprisingly, serve excellent, ultra-fresh seafood.
 Try hot-and-sour muscles, freshly-grilled red snapper, spicy tiger prawns, zingy fish curries and many other dishes, all washed down with a freshly-squeezed juice or cold Burmese beer.
 There’s something about eating seafood just a few yards from where it was landed that always feels extra special.
 If you don’t mind an early start, you can watch the fishermen bring in their daily catch at dawn on the beach just south of Ngapali golf course.

-- Take a boat trip (and a picnic lunch) to nearby Pearl Island or to Pirate Beach and spend your day relaxing on the pristine white sand beach and snorkelling in the clear waters.
-Alternatively Zalat Htone is a black-sand island that can be reached by bicycle.
+About four miles inland, with three modest hilltop stupas offering fantastic views over the town, Thandwe is well worth a ramble for a change of scene.
+Its thriving market, held in what used to be a jail, sells all manner of regional produce, clothes, fabric, and locally-produced artisan crafts.
+Take a boat trip (and a picnic lunch) to Pearl Island or Pirate Beach and spend a day relaxing on the pristine white sands and snorkelling in the clear waters.
+For a bit more of an adventure, Zalat Htone is a nearby black-sand island that can be easily reached by bike.